bit101/quicksettings/README.md

     settings.setImageURL(title, imageURL);
     settings.setProgressValue(title, value);

-If, for some reason, you need to change the min, max or step of a range input, use:
+If, for some reason, you need to change the min, max or step of a range input or number input, use:

     settings.setRangeParameters(title, min, max, step);
+    settings.setNumberParameters(title, min, max, step);

 Set the number of rows in a text area (defaults to 5) with:

     settings.setTextAreasRows(title, rows);

+## Removing, Enabling, Disabling Controlsoc

 You can remove any control with:

     settings.removeControl(title);